Find a plan.

 In Pennsylvania, lawmakers passed H.B.2138 in 2018, which would have directed the state to seek federal permission to require non-exempt Medicaid enrollees to work at least 20 hours per week (or complete at least 12 job-training activities each week) in order to maintain eligibility for the program.
 But Governor Wolf vetoed the legislation.

 Wolf had vetoed similar legislation in 2017, and was steadfast in his opposition to Medicaid work requirements.
-Although the work requirements appeal to conservative lawmakers, they do not further the mission of Medicaid, which is to promote health coverage and access to medical treatment.
+Although work requirements appeal to conservative lawmakers, they do not further the mission of Medicaid, which is to promote health coverage and access to medical treatment.
 Instead, they simply result in more people joining the ranks of the uninsured.

 During the 2018 governor’s race in Pennsylvania, Wolf’s GOP challenger, Scott Wagner, criticized Wolf’s veto of the work requirement legislation, and noted that he would sign such a bill if he were governor.
 Wolf won the election, but Pennsylvania’s legislature maintained a Republican majority.
 Under the Biden administration, however, Medicaid work requirements are a non-starter, even if a state does enact legislation calling for a work requirement.